 - Avoidance of expensive compensation claims

-I am a fully trained Counsellor and Psychotherapist and hold accredited membership of the British Association for Counselling and Psychotherapy (BACP) and membership of the British Psychological Society (BPS) and am bound by these organisations codes of ethics.
+I am a fully trained Counsellor and Psychotherapist and hold accredited membership of the British Association for Counselling and Psychotherapy (BACP) and membership of the British Psychological Society (BPS).
+This ensures that I am bound by these organisations’ codes of ethics.
 I also attend regular clinical supervision and hold professional indemnity insurance.
-I specialise in Cognitive Behavioural Therapy (CBT) which is a very effective method for rapidly helping people overcome such issues as anxiety, depression, stress, phobias, addictions and excessive anger.
+I use effective methods for rapidly helping people overcome such issues as anxiety, depression, stress, phobias and anger.